burlachenkok/burlachenkok.github.io/biography.md

 After his graduation, he worked at several companies, most recently as a Senior Engineer at [Yandex](https://en.wikipedia.org/wiki/Yandex), Senior Engineer at [NVIDIA](https://developer.nvidia.com/), and a Principal Engineer at [HUAWEI](https://huawei.ru/).

 Konstantin’s current academic research focus is on Distributed Stochastic Optimization and [Federated Learning](https://research.google/pubs/pub45648/).
-Extra areas of his interests:
+The venues that accepted Konstantin's works include:

-* Scientific Software Development
+- International Conference on Machine Learning (ICML)
-* Machine Learning and Fundamental principles of AI
+- Transactions on Machine Learning Research (TMLR)
-* Computer Graphics, Computer Vision, and Physics-Based Simulation
+- ACM International Workshop on Distributed Machine Learning (ACM CoNext)

----
+- SIAM Journal on Mathematics of Data Science (SIMODS)

-A list of his awards during PhD Program at KAUST:
+A list of his awards:

 * Dean’s Award, KAUST, 2020
 * Grant from SDAIA, 2022